OUIDEAS/JetCat_Comms/README.md

 This is a bit of a mess right now.
 Run `main.py` to create the python .so library, then put that library in the same folder as the source code you're going to run, `import _crc.lib`

 The cffi library is currently only working on Linux.
 Not sure how to get it to work on windows, but it's something to do with the compiler.

+TODO:

+Send Dr. W two scripts:

+- One that sends commands to the PRO-interface from the throttle curve files.
+Does not record data from the PRO-Interface.

+- Another that turns PRO-Interface .bin files into .csv files